Best bean-to-cup coffee machines 2021

 There’s no denying that bean-to-cup coffee machines can be more expensive upfront than other types of machine.
 On average, bean-to-cup machines cost more than three times as much as ground coffee machines, and almost six times as much as the average pod machine.

-That doesn’t tell the whole story, though, as pod coffee machines tend to be more expensive per drink, and tie you into buying a specific brand of pod – limiting your drink options.
-Over time, bean-to-cup machines can actually work out cheaper.
+But the initial upfront cost, doesn’t tell the whole story, though, as pod coffee machines tend to be more expensive per drink, somewhat due to the ongoing cost of the pods you have to buy.
+You can also be tied into buying a specific brand of pod – limiting your drink options.
+Over time, bean-to-cup machines can actually work out cheaper as buying beans is a cheaper way, per cup, to enjoy an espresso.

 Based on drinking two espressos a day over the course of five years, plus the upfront cost of the cheapest relevant Best Buy coffee machine, the animated graphic shows that bean-to-cup models can actually work out a lot cheaper in the long run.